MicrosoftDocs/azure-docs/articles/storage/blobs/control-access-permissions-data-lake-storage.md

 ---
-title: Controlling access to data in Azure Data Lake Storage Gen2 | Microsoft Docs
+title: Access control model for Azure Data Lake Storage Gen2 | Microsoft Docs
 description: Learn how to configure container, directory, and file-level access in accounts that have a hierarchical namespace.
 author: normesta
 ms.subservice: data-lake-storage-gen2